-My first impression of the Caucasus region was a good one, arriving in sunny Batumi, Georgia to a warm welcome from the immigration officers.
+My first impression of travel in the Caucasus region was a good one, arriving in sunny Batumi, Georgia to a warm welcome from the immigration officers.
 One night later, I was on an overnight train, sharing a couple of bottles of cognac with three new Georgian friends.
 It was just a taste of what was to come as the people throughout Georgia, Armenia and Azerbaijan were some of the most welcoming I have met anywhere.

 In addition to the people, these three Caucasus countries boast a wealth of ancient historical sites (some dating back to the 4th century!), beautiful mountain scenery and endless opportunities for adventure.
-I had nearly three months to explore all this region has to offer (and I still left feeling like I could see and do more), but if you only have time to visit one country, which should it be?
+I had nearly three months to explore all the Caucasus region has to offer (and I still left feeling like I could see and do more), but if you only have time to visit one country, which should it be?

 Here’s my take on how they stack up: